bholloway/resolve-url-loader/readme.md

 [![NPM](https://nodei.co/npm/resolve-url-loader.png)](http://github.com/bholloway/resolve-url-loader)

-Webpack loader that rsesolves an absolute path of url() statements based on the original file.
+Webpack loader that resolves relative paths in url() statements based on the original source file

 Use in conjunction with the [sass-loader](https://www.npmjs.com/package/sass-loader) and specify your assets relative to the `sass` file in question.
-This plugin will use the source-map from the `sass` compiler to locate the original file and write a more complete path for your asset.
+This loader will use the source-map from the `sass` compiler to locate the original file and write a more complete path for your asset.
 Subsequent build steps can then locate your asset for processing.

 ## Usage